"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 Stagnation can be a really ugly word because it's hard to thrive, personally or professionally, when you're not developing or evolving.
 Confident people know this.
 That's why they are always taking steps forward.
 Small or big doesn't matter to them.
 Just so long as they do it.

-They Celebrate Themselves
+10. Confident People Celebrate Themselves

 Something else that's super cool about confident people is that they don't wait for other people to acknowledge them.
 If they know that they went above and beyond with a project at work, they take their own selves out for a drink.
 If no one else remembers their birthday, that's fine because they had a spa day planned weeks ahead of schedule.
 If they set a goal and reach it, you may or may not see them talk about it on social media.
 They are too focused on what's next to do a ton of bragging.